fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ### Running in the Emulator

-Now that you have the example program open, lets try running it in the Emulator!
+Now that you have the example program open, let's try running it in the Emulator!
 The emulator is the picture of a Thumby in the corner.
 That can actually run the Thumby games!

 <center>
 ![Thumby emulator dark screenshot](../images/editor-emulator-dark.jpg)